 For example, with the outbreak of COVID 19 in 2020, most brands shared infographics about hygiene and social distancing.
 This made it easier for users to understand the steps and safety measures.
 A long blog might not have done the job so well.

-4. Short-form video content: Research shows that video marketers get 66% more qualified leads per year.
+According to Optimonster research, video marketers get 66% more qualified leads per year.
 Short-form videos are a hit amongst millennials known for their low attention span.
-Instagram stories, reels, GIFs, etc. are playing an incredible role in attracting and retaining users.
+Instagram stories, reels, GIFs, etc., are playing an incredible role in attracting and retaining users.
 Landing pages with videos are 53 times more likely to rank on Google’s first page.

 The need for short-format videos became more prominent when YouTube launched ‘YouTube Shorts’, their version of ‘stories’ in 2020.
 The feature allows creators to post videos of less than a minute in vertical format.

 The best examples for short-form content are mobile brands like iPhone and OnePlus that use video teasers to build anticipation for an upcoming product launch.